lahi/draweb/README.md

 draweb
 ======

-This project converts web page to image file.
+This project converts web page to image file in photo album.

 Ways of saving